headzoo/deskpro-sdk-react/docs/pages/tutorials/basic.md

 Overview
 ========
 This tutorial will walk you through creating a simple DeskPRO app which displays a list of people participating in a ticket.
-Before you begin ensure that DeskPRO is installed and running on your computer.
-You will also need a text editor or IDE.

 ![screenshot](/images/tutorials/basic-1.png)